OVERVIEW OF DISPUTE RESOLUTION

 - Resolutions are reached in a dignified and respectful way.

-- accept personal responsibility in moving forward and reaching agreement;
+- Accept personal responsibility in moving forward and reaching an agreement;

 If this is the case, the lawyers will first have to determine whether Collaborative practice is appropriate.
 It may be that other professionals are required to be involved to assist and support you through the process and to ensure that your interests are promoted and protected.